What's in this article?

 Just tap Select All, un-select any students who are absent or not following expectations during routines, and award your point!

-Awarding points to the majority can be a great tool to keep students engaged during routines – and using Select All makes it as fast as selecting one student.
+Awarding points to the majority can be a great tool to keep students engaged during routines, and using Select All makes it as fast as selecting one student.

-Start off Class with Some Points!
+Start the Class with Some Points!

-Whether expectations are for students to line up outside of the door (add another point if they're meeting hallway voice-level expectations), sit at their desk and start the bell ringer, or get started on an assignment from the day before, there are a lot of opportunities to award points during your starting procedures.
+Whether expectations are for students to line up outside of the door (add another Point if they're meeting hallway voice-level expectations), sit at their desk and start the bell ringer, or get started on an assignment from the day before, there are a lot of opportunities to award Points during your starting procedures.

-Awarding points at the start of class can be a great way to keep students engaged from the beginning and get them thinking about other ways to earn points for their positive behavior.
+Awarding Points at the start of class can be a great way to keep students engaged from the beginning and get them thinking about other ways to earn Points for their positive behavior.

 Add Points During Work Sessions

-During individual work sessions, you could award the majority for staying on task, and if a student asks a question individually maybe you award them a point for "Asking for Help" or "Perseverance."
+During individual work sessions, you could award the majority for staying on task, and if a student asks a question individually, maybe you award them a Point for "Asking for Help" or "Perseverance."

-During group work sessions you can award points for behaviors like critical thinking, collaboration, or teamwork as you check in on groups.
+During group work sessions, you can award Points for behaviors like critical thinking, collaboration, or teamwork as you check in on groups.

-You can also use this time to record back-dated points you jotted down on a sticky note (more on this below).
+You can also use this time to record back-dated Points you jotted down on a sticky note (more on this below).

 Award Points During End-of-Class Transitions

 Smooth classroom transitions can be key to students starting class focused.
-Using points to reinforce your expectations for transitions is a great way to encourage students to behave appropriately in the hallways.
+Using Points to reinforce your expectations for transitions is a great way to encourage students to behave appropriately in the hallways.

 Get Students Involved